Whatsapp Icon

 • Human Papillomavirus (HPV) Testing: Given the association between HPV and penile cancer, testing for the presence of high-risk HPV types can be informative.

-Choosing the right combination of diagnostic tests depends on various factors such as the stage of cancer, patient's overall health, and the presence of symptoms or complications.
+Choosing the right combination of diagnostic tests depends on various factors such as the stage of cancer, the patient's overall health, and the presence of symptoms or complications.
 Advances in diagnostic technologies continue to provide valuable tools for the early detection and management of penile cancer.

 Note: Always consult with your healthcare provider to understand which diagnostic tests are most suitable for your specific case.